pedrambehroozi/pedrambehroozi.github.io/about.markdown

 - [how I'm degoogling my life [WIP]](/2022-06-27-how-im-degoogling-my-life)
 - The repo to this site: [https://github.com/pedrambehroozi/pedrambehroozi.github.io](https://github.com/pedrambehroozi/pedrambehroozi.github.io).
 You can track the changes I make to the site and also you can see my drafts.
+- [Jo](https://github.com/pedrambehroozi/jo/): Some handy tools for your Jekyll website.